 - Then click on Apply and OK to save the changes.

-Finally, restart your computer and check if you are still facing the Windows 10 clipboard history not working error.
+Finally, restart your computer and check if you still face the Windows clipboard history not working error.

 4] Edit Local Group Policy